 Each Employee-Related Agreement as to which any of the Debtors is a party shall be deemed automatically assumed in accordance with the provisions and requirements of Sections 365 and 1123 of the Bankruptcy Code as of the Effective Date, unless such Employee-Related Agreement: (i) shall have been previously rejected by the Debtors by order of the Bankruptcy Court; (ii) is the subject of a motion to reject pending on or before the Effective Date; (iii) is listed on the schedule of rejected Employee-Related Agreements annexed to the Plan as Exhibit U-2; or (iv) is otherwise rejected pursuant to the terms of the Plan.
-Without limiting the foregoing, no later than , the Debtors shall file a list of Employee-Related Agreements in the form of Exhibit U-5 to the Plan, setting forth certain Employee-Related Agreements to be assumed as of the Effective Date.
+Without limiting the foregoing, no later than \\\\, the Debtors shall file a listemployment contracts of Employee Related Agreements in the form of officers identified on Exhibit U-5-6 to the Plan, setting forth certain Employee Related Agreements to shall be assumed asin accordance with Section 8.2.b of the Effective Date Plan, as modified, as further described in Section VIII.E.6 of this Disclosure Statement.
 Entry of the Confirmation Order by the Bankruptcy Court shall constitute approval of the assumptions and rejections contemplated hereby pursuant to Sections 365 and 1123 of the Bankruptcy Code.
 Notwithstanding the foregoing, (x) the collective bargaining agreements that existed as of the Petition Date between USAI and IAMAW and between USAI and AFA have been rejected pursuant to Section 1113 of the Bankruptcy Code and the Postpetition CBAs have been entered into between these parties, and (y) the Assumed Modified CBAs and the Assumed Other CBAs shall be deemed assumed in accordance with the provisions and requirements of Section 1123 of the Bankruptcy Code as of the Effective Date.
 After the Effective Date, the Assumed Modified CBAs and Assumed Other CBAs, and the Postpetition CBAs shall remain in effect according to their terms.
 The assumption of the Assumed Modified CBAs and the Assumed Other CBAs and entry into the Postpetition CBAs shall be in full satisfaction of all Claims and Interests of any non-debtor person or entity (or any such person or entity's predecessor or successor) arising under or relating to any collective bargaining agreements to which the Debtors are party.
 Upon the Effective Date, all proofs of claim filed by the Debtors' unions will be deemed withdrawn.
 Each Employee-Related Agreement assumed pursuant to Section 8.1.b of the Plan and each of the Postpetition CBAs shall vest in and be fully enforceable by the applicable Reorganized Debtor in accordance with its terms, except as modified by the provisions of the Plan, or any order of the Bankruptcy Court authorizing or providing for its assumption or applicable federal law.
-Subject to the terms of the Assumed Modified CBAs, Assumed Other CBAs and the Postpetition CBAs, the Debtors reserve the right to file a motion on or before the Confirmation Date to assume or reject any Employee-Related Agreement.
+Subject to the terms of the Assumed Modified CBAs, Assumed Other CBAs and the Postpetition CBAs, the The Debtors reserve the right to file a motion on or before the Confirmation Date to assume or reject any Employee-Related Agreement, provided, however, that such right shall not apply to any of the Assumed Modified CBAs, Assumed Other CBAs and the Postpetition CBAs,.
+These provisions are without prejudice to the assertion of any claim arising under the prepetition CBAs, the Assumed Modified CBAs, the Assumed Other CBAs and the Postpetition CBAs (collectively, the "CBAs") or any defense to such claim, or with respect to the classification or treatment of such claim as a prepetition claim or otherwise.